Filipino language

-Filipino, like other Austronesian languages, commonly uses verb-subject-object order, but can also use subject-verb-object order as well.
-Filipino follows the trigger system of morphosyntactic alignment that is also common among Austronesian languages.
+Filipino, like other Austronesian languages, commonly uses verb-subject-object order, but can also use subject-verb-object order.
+Filipino follows the trigger system of morphosyntactic alignment that is common among Philippine languages.
 It has head-initial directionality.
 It is an agglutinative language but can also display inflection.
 It is not a tonal language and can be considered a pitch-accent language and a syllable-timed language.
 It has nine basic parts of speech.